Akex2/Octoprint-Filament/README.md

     gpioOptions: 0
     pauseOptions: 0
 ```
-where XX represent the GPIO pin where your sensor is connected.

 Option Descriptions:
 pin = The GPIO Pin, this is in BCM mode, so for pin 26, you'd enter 7 (for GPIO7)
 bounce = The time to wait for the switch to settle, in ms.